 - You are lovers, but not friends.

-- You want to spend quality time together other than sex.
+- You want to spend quality time together, other than just having sex.

 - You get lost in conversations and forget about the hours passing.